alklimets/data-structures-and-algorithms-pack/src/main/java/com/aklimets/algorithms/divide_and_concur/README.md

-<h1>Divide and Conquer Algorithm</h1>
+<h1>Divide and Conquer </h1>

 <h2>Introduction</h2>
 <p>
-    The **Divide and Conquer** algorithm is a problem-solving strategy that involves breaking down a large problem into smaller subproblems, solving each subproblem recursively, and combining the results to solve the original problem.
+    The Divide and Conquer is a problem-solving strategy that involves breaking down a large problem into smaller subproblems, solving each subproblem recursively, and combining the results to solve the original problem.
 </p>

 <h2>Steps of Divide and Conquer</h2>